huahaiy/docker-kgraph/README.md

                 -t huahaiy/kgraph  \
                 index.py -f /kgraph/<your.file>

-After finsing the indexing, check that a file called `<your.file>.index` is created in the same directory.
+After indexing, check that a file called `<your.file>.index` is created in the same directory.

 ## search